 ε Cephei is a variable and double hypergiant star in the constellation of Cepheus.

 ε Cephei visual magnitude is 4.19.
-Because of its moderate brightness, ε Cephei should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, ε Cephei should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.

 Celestial coordinates and finder chart of ε Cephei

 ε Cephei is situated north of the celestial equator, as such, it is more easily visible from the northern hemisphere.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of ε Cephei are provided in the following table: